canadaprogrammer/edx-first-ios-app/README.md

 		- You can choose a device for 'Start the active Scheme'
 		- You can connect iOS device via cable or wirelessly, and the connected device will show

-- Pair an iOS device with Xcode

-	1. Choose Window > Devices and Simulators, then in the window that appears, click Devices.
-	2. Connect the iOS device to your Mac with a lightning cable.
-	3. Note: The first time you connect an iOS device to your Mac, you may need to click Trust on the device to continue.
-	4. In the left column, select the device.
-	5. In the detail area, select Connect via network.
-	6. Xcode pairs with the iOS device.
-	7. Disconnect the lightning cable.
-	- In the left column, a device that is connected (using a lightning cable or over the network) appears under Connected.
-If a network icon appears next to the device, the device is paired and it is safe to disconnect the lightning cable.

-	- Error: Xcode "Device Locked" when iPhone is unlocked
-		1. Unplug device
-		2. Quit Xcode
-		3. Open Xcode
-		4. plug in device

 - `Main.storyboard`

 	- We can preview our device on the Editor area